Energy- and Global-Warming-Related Issues

 In line with the consolidation of parts supply bases, Mazda has been reviewing its transportation methods and routes to make them most appropriate.

-FY March 2014: The Company reduced the total transportation distance by enabling direct transportation to some dealerships in the Kinki region in Japan.
+FY March 2014: The Company reduced the total transportation distance by enabling direct transportation to some dealerships in Osaka metropolitan area in Japan.

-FY March 2015: The Company expanded the range of direct transportation to dealerships in the Kinki region in Japan, and continuously promoted the reduction of the total transportation distance.
+FY March 2015: The Company expanded the range of direct transportation to dealerships in the Osaka metropolitan area in Japan, and continuously promoted the reduction of the total transportation distance.

 *2 In the "hub-and-spoke" system, distribution centers around the country (hubs) act as bases for delivering completed vehicles to dealerships (spokes).
 In transporting service parts, parts suppliers serve as the hubs and vehicle dealerships the spokes.